Lucaa8/SpigotApi/README.md

 - 1.20.4

 ## Features
-- **TeamApi** - Create your custom teams and ranks with custom prefixes, suffixes, colors and more..
+- **TeamApi** - Create your custom teams and ranks with custom prefixes, suffixes, colors, tab order and more..
-- **ScoreboardApi** - Create multiples scoreboards with default values (placeholders), set them to your players and update them easily whenever you want!
+- **ScoreboardApi** - Provides a straightforward way to manage dynamic scoreboards with placeholders that can be changed effortlessly at any time.
 - **NPCApi** - Create basic NPCs which look at the player in game, put them skins, easy-to-setup interaction manager.
-- **PromptApi** - Open a sign to a player and wait for their response, do whatever you want with it inside a sync. callback.
+- **PromptApi** - Enables you to open a sign prompt for a player and await their response, allowing you to execute any desired action with the input inside a sync. callback.
 - **NBTTagApi** - Add NBTs on your items to retrieve them easily in inventories
 - **SnifferApi** - Listen to every packets a player sends to the server
 - **JSONApi** - Store and read information easily in JSON instead of YAML
-- **FileApi** - List and export all the inner files inside your plugin (default configs, lang files, etc...)
+- **FileApi** - Streamlines the extraction of embedded resources, making it effortless to manage and deploy plugin assets and configurations
 - **Items** - An unique way to create, customize, compare and store items easily without YAML or NBT problems.

 ## Documentation and examples
-Find all the documentation you need to use this API in the `examples` folder.
-You have one markdown file for each API in the features section.
+Find all the documentation you need to use this API in the `examples` directory.
+You have one markdown file for each API from the features section.

 ## JavaDoc
-This plugin includes JavaDoc documentation accessible upon downloading the artifact from Maven.
+This plugin includes a JavaDoc documentation accessible upon downloading the artifact from Maven.
 However, the current JavaDoc is not good and not complete, as it primarily served as personal reminders for critical details.
 I plan to enhance this documentation in future versions of SpigotApi to facilitate its use during coding.
 In the meantime, I recommend referring to the detailed documentation outlined in the previous section for complete guidance.

 ## Download
 Get the latest version of SpigotApi [here](https://mvn.luca-dc.ch/repository/dev-mc/ch/luca008/SpigotApi/latest/SpigotApi-latest.jar) and put it inside your plugins folder. \